 Central Centrifugal Cicatricial Alopecia, or CCCA, is the number one cause of hair loss in black women.
 This disorder causes inflammation and destruction to the hair follicles that leads to scarring and even permanent hair loss.

-This genetic disorder is only made worse by hair styles that ethnic woman prefer, including braids, buns, slicked-back ponytails, chemical relaxers, and wearing weaves.
+This genetic disorder is only made worse by certain hair styles, including braids, buns, slicked-back ponytails, chemical relaxers, and wearing weaves.
 What this means is, while black women are predisposed to this condition, hair styles and chemical treatments are making matters worse.

 A new study published earlier this year and presented at the American Academy of Dermatology’s 74th Annual meeting in Washington shows that not only are black women more prone to hair loss, but they are also less likely to seek professional help to rectify the problem.